 If you follow those rules, you shouldn’t have any trouble with medical marijuana in New Mexico.

 New Mexico’s medical marijuana program has been running quite smoothly since the Government implemented it.
-Medical marijuana sales are estimated to reach over $100 million by the end of 2018.
+Here’s what it takes to qualify.

 First of all, you must be a resident of New Mexico.